Yordan Alvarez Player Props: Astros vs. Mariners

 Yordan Alvarez At The Plate

+- Alvarez has 25 hits, which is tops among Houston hitters this season, while batting .263 with 12 extra-base hits.

-- Among qualifying hitters in MLB action, his batting average ranks 77th, his on-base percentage ranks 25th, and he is 35th in the league in slugging.
+- Among qualified batters in MLB action, his batting average ranks 80th, his on-base percentage ranks 30th, and he is 26th in the league in slugging.

+- In 76.9% of his 26 games this season, Alvarez has picked up at least one hit.
+He's also had three multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.